How To Clean & Sanitize Retainers

 Credit: The New York Times

-How often should you sterilize your retainer?
+How often should I sanitize my retainer?

-Can you boil your retainer?
+Can I boil my retainer?

-How do I prevent my retainer from smelling bad?
+How do I keep it from smelling?

-Can I use toothpaste to clean my retainer?
+Can I use toothpaste?

 Conclusion